Black LabradoodlesFebruary 10, 2021 2022-02-19 7:02

 If you like the shaggy, adorable look of your Labradoodle’s locks, you can keep them longer as well.
-It goes without saying that this will be tied to daily brushing and monthly baths.
+It goes without saying that this will be tied to daily brushing and monthly baths with a good shampoo.
 The longer your pup’s hair is, the more time you have to allot for maintaining it.
 Do not let it mat or your dog will suffer from painful skin sores!

 Do Black Labradoodles turn gray?

 You might have gotten a black Labradoodle puppy, but within the first year he seems to become more and more grey.
 If this is the case, your dog was likely never “genetically black” in the first case.